mongodb/docs/source/reference/collection-statistics.rst

 .. stats:: nindexes

    The number of indexes on the collection.
-On standard, non-capped collections, there is always at least one index on the primary key (i.e. ``_id``).
+On standard, non-capped collections, there is always at least one index on the primary key (i.e. :term:`_id`).

 .. stats:: lastExtentSize

    The size of the last extent allocated.
 The "``scale``" factor affects this value.

 .. stats:: paddingFactor

    The amount of space added to the end of each document at insert time.
 The document padding provides a small amount of extra space on disk to allow a document to grow slightly without needing to move the document. :program:`mongod` automatically calculates this padding factor

 .. stats:: flags

-   "flags" : 1,

-TODO edit this.

-There is only one flag and it indicates if there's an _id index or not.
+   Indicates the number of flags on the current collection.
+At the preset, the only flag notes the existence of an :term:`index` on the :term:`_id` field.

 .. stats:: totalIndexSize